naiyerasif/site/src/content/post/2024/2024-02-11-17-38-21-using-localstack-for-aws-lambda-with-sqs-trigger.md

 category: "guide"
 ---

-In an event-driven architecture, you might invoke an AWS Lambda function with an <abbr title="Simple Queue Service">SQS</abbr> message.
+In an event-driven architecture, you might invoke an AWS Lambda function with an SQS (Simple Queue Service) message.
 SQS is useful to control the order of a process.
 It also acts as a buffer for temporary increases in load on a system.
 In this post, I'll discuss how you can deploy an AWS Lambda, and invoke it through an SQS on your local machine using [LocalStack](https://localstack.cloud/).

 :::assert{title=Series}
 1. [Working with AWS on local using LocalStack](/post/2021/11/16/working-with-aws-on-local-using-localstack/)